 Will your camera be on or off?
 This is a personal choice.
 Turning your camera off is always okay for any reason, and requires no explanation.
 However, we do encourage you to leave it on.
 Showing your facial expressions can help you communicate (whether you are currently speaking or not), and can help the group feel more connected.

 Groups for Therapists

 We’ve had a number of inquiries from licensed therapists seeking support for their own ADHD, but who have special considerations for confidentiality within the queer community.
-If this describes you, please get in touch with us to discuss joining a closed group with other therapists.
+If this describes you, check out our group for therapists.

 Other Closed Groups and Cohorts